Gon (manga): Video games

-The first video game adaptation of the manga was Gon, a platforming game on the Super Famicom.
+The first video game adaptation of the manga was Gon, a platforming game published by Bandai for the Super Famicom.
+It was released in Japan on November 11, 1994.
 Another platformer, Gon: Baku Baku Baku Baku Adventure, was developed for the Nintendo 3DS and released in Japan on June 14, 2012, and later in South Korea by Namco Bandai Games.
-Gon is also a licensed playable character appearing in the 1997 fighting game Tekken 3.
+Gon is also a licensed playable character appearing in the PlayStation port of fighting game Tekken 3.